peterdell/atariwiki/content/Bugfix_for_the_Cassette_Handler/index.md

+---
+title: Bugfix for the Cassette Handler
+---

 Fixes bugs in tape handler (except when in DOS menu-- but you can't use C: there --DOS checks for that)